Skip to main content

 Frequently Asked Questions About Privacy Fences

-- Privacy fence installation starts at competitive all-inclusive pricing, all-inclusive — labor, materials, concrete footings, hardware, and cleanup.
+Privacy fence installation starts at all-inclusive pricing starting at $23.75 per linear foot — labor, materials, concrete footings, hardware, and cleanup.
 Final pricing depends on the material (wood or vinyl), panel style (stockade, tongue-and-groove, board-on-board), height, and terrain.
 Gates are priced separately.
 Call (732) 400-5426 or request a free estimate for exact pricing.

 Get a Free Privacy Fence Estimate Today